An Automatic Finite-Sample Robustness Metric: When Can Dropping a Little Data Make a Big Difference?: The dependence in thetafun_accuracy is tight

 We examine several applications from empirical economics papers and find that the sensitivity captured by our metric varies considerably across analyses in practice.
-We find that certain results across the applications we examine are robust up to 5\% and even 10\% removal.
-But we also find cases where the sign and significance of certain estimated treatment effects can be reversed by dropping less than 1\% of the sample.
-We sometimes see this reversal even when the t-statistics are very large and inference is very precise, as in the Oregon Medicaid RCT \citep{finkelstein2012oregon}, in \secref{example_medicaid}.
-In \secref{example_transfers}, we show that trimming outliers in the outcome data does not necessarily reduce sensitivity by examining the Progresa Cash Transfers RCT \citep{angelucci2009indirect}.
-In \secref{example_microcredit_hierarchical}, we show that the Bayesian approach does not necessarily eliminate this sensitivity by examining a Bayesian hierarchical analysis of seven Microcredit RCTs \citep{meager2020aggregating}.
+In many cases, the sign and significance of certain estimated treatment effects can be reversed by dropping less than 1\% of the sample, even when the t-statistics are very large and inference is very precise; see, e.g., the Oregon Medicaid RCT \citep{finkelstein2012oregon} in \secref{example_medicaid}.
+In \secref{example_transfers}, we examine the Progresa Cash Transfers RCT \citep{angelucci2009indirect} and show that trimming outliers in the outcome data does not necessarily reduce sensitivity.
+In \secref{example_microcredit_linear} we examine a simple two-parameter linear regression on seven Microcredit RCTs \citep{meager2020aggregating} and, in \secref{example_microcredit_hierarchical}, we examine a Bayesian hierarchical analysis of the same data; these final two analyses show that neither very simple nor relatively complex Bayesian models are immune to sensitivity to dropping small fractions of the data.
+However, not all analyses we examine are non-robust.
+Certain results across the applications we examine are robust up to 5\% and even 10\% removal.